orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 There are many ways of phrasing ; "it's explored/.../branched but dies", ..., "looked at, then ignored".
 - none: initial direct to terminal, no vertex in between. & reference none for "select none"
 - caollpse the loop with an extreme, setting both initial/terminal to none for that step, forcing? "collapsing infinite with extreme idea??"

 `.orbit`
 - .orbit by default (turn off by splitting the boundary in two.
 Could do this locally with a wall)
 - Note that an orbit means reversibility (if no other context changes, and if we ignore the cursor)
 - This is what breaks our recursion.
 An equivalency we don't have access to.- It halts the program. (["And there we have it ..."](@see https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=And%20there%20we%20have%20it%2C%20an%20infinity%2C%20loop%2C%20...%2C%20orbit%20if%20we%20ignore%20the%20difference.))

+- This self-loop breaks the recursion because it self-referentially answers the question of: "The only thing you'll ever find here is that same structure you already had, without having to traverse that structure."

+- Coherence
 	- This tries for "global coherence" - which just means a self-loop where no change is assumed in surrounding context (obviously inconsistent, but that doesn't matter).
-- This self-loop breaks the recursion because it self-referentially answers the question of: "The only thing you'll ever find here is that same structure you already had, without having to traverse that structure."
 	- "it is expensive work to edge towards global coherence." ?
 To ensure consistency in some way
--

 - Collapsing to a point (from both sides)

 - Boolean